neelansh15/gitinnit-electron/README.md

   - [ ] Intro _Tutorial_
   - [x] index.vue: Latest 3 projects
   - [x] startProject.vue: **Vedant**
+    - [ ] Check if a repo with the project name already exists before creating a new repo, or use error while creating repo **Neelansh**
     - [ ] Stepper 2: ~~New project / Fetch from Github (clone) and~~ add projectConfig to globalConfig: with _Tutorial_ on how to add user to a repository.
     Routing + Put in project config **Vedant** : **10th April**
     - [ ] After git init, CREATE a new repo (probably org repo) and set as remote **Neelansh**